esoucy19/cookiecutter-ansible-role-kitchen/README.md

 instead of Docker.

 # Requirements
-- docker
+- Docker.
-- make
+- Make.
-- ruby with the bundler gem.
+- Ruby with the bundler gem.
-- python with the cookiecutter and pipenv packages.
+- Python with the cookiecutter and pipenv packages.

 # Installation